oracle-livelabs/sprints/data-management/sprint-adb-geocode/sprint-adb-geocode.md

-# How can geocode addresses in Autonomous Database?
+# How do I geocode addresses in Autonomous Database?
 Duration: 5 minutes

 ## Geocoding in Autonomous Database